oracle/weblogic-kubernetes-operator/site/apache.md

 ### Update the plugin WL module configuration

-Sometimes users need to add new WebLogic domains/clusters to a running system.
-Users can update or add new Apache plugin configuration first.
-Then run the following commands to restart Apache HTTP Server gracefully:
+Users can update or add the new Apache plugin configuration first, then run the following commands to restart the Apache HTTP Server gracefully:

 ```